 - Preheat oven to 350°.
 Place cupcake liners in the wells of the muffin pan.
 Set aside.

 - Cream butter and sugar on high speed until light and fluffy, about 2 minutes.
-Add eggs, one at a time, beating well after each addition.
+Add egg; beat well.

-- Add red food color, unsweetened cocoa, vinegar, vanilla extract, salt, and baking soda.
+- Add red food coloring, unsweetened cocoa, vinegar, vanilla extract, salt, and baking soda.
 Beat on high speed until well incorporated, scraping down the sides of the bowl if necessary.

 - Add ⅓ of the flour and half of the buttermilk.
 Beat on medium speed until well incorporated.
 Add half of the remaining flour and the remaining buttermilk.
 Beat on medium speed until well incorporated.
 Add remaining flour; beat on medium speed until well incorporated.
 Scrape down the sides of the bowl with a spatula and incorporate any residual flour.